crcdng/hen-timeline/timeline.md

 ## Introduction

-[Hic et Nunc](https://web.archive.org/web/20211107123525/https://www.hicetnunc.xyz/) (abbreviated H=N, sometimes HEN or hen) was the first NFT art place on the [Tezos](https://tezos.com/) blockchain.
+[Hic et Nunc](https://web.archive.org/web/20211107123525/https://www.hicetnunc.xyz/) (abbreviated H=N, HEN or hen) was the first NFT art place on the [Tezos](https://tezos.com/) blockchain.
 This brief timeline is meant to help preserve common memory by recording key events of its development.
-Therefore it primarily focuses on H=N itself (and later on the offsprings coming out of the community such as Teia) and does not attempt to serve as a timeline of blockchains, NFTs or crypto art in general.
-These topics are covered in some excellent resources:
+Therefore it primarily focuses on Hic et Nunc itself (and later on the offsprings coming out of the community such as Teia) and does not attempt to serve as a timeline of blockchains, NFTs or crypto art in general.
+These topics are already covered in some excellent resources:

 * [https://decal.furtherfield.org/2020/05/22/a-blockchain-art-history-timeline/](https://decal.furtherfield.org/2020/05/22/a-blockchain-art-history-timeline/) by Furtherfield
 * [https://mlo.art/research/history-of-crypto-art/](https://mlo.art/research/history-of-crypto-art/) by Martin Lukas Ostachowski